ethereum/ethereum.js/docs/docs/guides/18_migration_viem/index.md

 const web3 = new Web3(providerURL);
 ```

-To migrate this to viem, you'll need to replace it with using `createPublicClient()`.
+To migrate this to Viem, you'll need to replace it with using `createPublicClient()`.
 This function creates a client for interacting with the Ethereum network.

 ```javascript
 import { createPublicClient, http } from 'viem';